Clontarf Hill – local landmark, local history.

 The dominant canopy on Clontarf Hill is the tuart (Eucalyptus gomphocephala).
 The tuart woodlands and forests of the Swan Coastal Plain were included on the Critically Endangered list of threatened species and ecological communities under the Environment Protection and Biodiversity Conservation Act in July 2019.

-Friends of Clontarf Hill (FOCH) in partnership with the Cockburn Community Wildlife Corridor (CCWC) and the City of Fremantle have been successful in securing a Community Stewardship Grant 2021 from the State Natural Resource Management Program.
+Friends of Clontarf Hill (FOCH) in partnership with the Cockburn Community Wildlife Corridor (CCWC) and the City of Fremantle have been successful in securing a number of Community Stewardship Grants from the State Natural Resource Management Program.
 This has provided us with resources to address woody weeds and undertake revegetation.
-The South East Regional Centre for Urban Landcare (SERCUL) will be working with us for the next 3 years to complete this project and the City of Fremantle is supporting the grant with weed control prior to planting.
+The South East Regional Centre for Urban Landcare (SERCUL) are working with us to complete this project and the City of Fremantle is supporting the grant with weed control prior to planting.
 FOCH are vigilant in looking after the area and demanding that Clontarf Hill and the surrounding bushland area be retained as local open space (as proposed by the City of Fremantle).

 We acknowledge and pay respect to the Whadjuk Noongar elders past, present and emerging whose land was never ceded.